cabrerac/cabrerac.github.io/_includes/_snippets/25-udenar-ml-intro/transformer/practical.md

 # Practical Introduction

 In this practical session, we will explore transformer architectures and work with Large Language Models (LLMs).
-We'll use pre-trained models, and learn about fine-tuning, prompting, and RAG.
+We'll use pre-trained models, and learn about fine-tuning, prompting, RAG and Agentic AI.

 ---